Looking for ways to make money as a freelance writer?

 Of course, even if you’ve never published professional work, there are other ways to showcase your writing prowess.
 Got a killer short story that hasn’t found a home quite yet?
 Maybe even a particularly well-wrought essay from college?
 I applied for The Penny Hoarder with a short memoir I wrote in grad school and — I kid you not — wine-tasting notes.
 Most employers and clients are more concerned with whether you’ve got the goods than where you’ve managed to land them.

-Not sure where to start when it comes to finding paid writing jobs?
-Check out these 10 online gold mines for finding freelance writing gigs.
+Not sure where to start when it comes to finding paid writing gigs?
+Check out these online gold mines for finding freelance writing jobs.

 4. Showcase your work online